More about Aster

 Aster Linosyris - Goldilocks Aster

-The September birth flower Aster mainly symbolizes love and contentment.
-It also signifies devotion and weakness.
+The September birth flower Aster signifies love and happiness.
+It also signifies loyalty and limitation.
 Back in the Victorian era, the September flower would signify a message of care.

-The people with Aster as the September birth flower are believed to be very focused towards leading a good life.
-They like to do things in a certain manner and always strive for perfection in whatever they do.
+TThe people with Aster as the September birth flower are believed to be very focused towards leading a good life.
+They like to do things in a positive manner and always strive for excellence in whatever they do.
 They are also considered to be good listeners and hence tend to have good communication skills.
-Most September born people are hard-working and energetic.
+Most September born people are meticulous and lively.

 Special Significance on Holidays/Events: